HandBrake/HandBrake-docs/source/docs/en/latest/developer/install-dependencies-ubuntu.markdown

     sudo apt-get install intltool libappindicator-dev libdbus-glib-1-dev libglib2.0-dev libgstreamer1.0-dev libgstreamer-plugins-base1.0-dev libgtk-3-dev libgudev-1.0-dev libnotify-dev libwebkitgtk-3.0-dev

 Ubuntu is now prepared to build HandBrake.
 See [Building HandBrake for Linux](build-linux.html) for further instructions.

-[^python-centos-6]: Installing Python from CentOS [SCL](https://wiki.centos.org/AdditionalResources/Repositories/SCL) does not impact the default system Python; newer versions are installed alongside and in addition to the system version.